Maureen Potter: Career

 Among Potter's many dramatic roles in the theatre was that of Maisie Madigan in Juno and the Paycock.
 While still a teenager, she toured abroad before World War II as a singer and dancer with Jack Hylton (known as Jack Haylton and his orchestra).
 On a tour of Germany, they once performed in front of Adolf Hitler and other Nazis.
 In January 1938, Potter appeared on the BBC Television Service with Jack Hylton and his Band.
 Film of her performance is held by the Alexandra Palace Television Society.
 In 2001, the Archivist of the Alexandra Palace Television Society gave Potter a copy of her 1938 television appearance, and she recalled her memories:"I was 13 years of age when I appeared with the Jack Hylton Band in RadiOlympia, a programme that went out on television all those years ago.
 What I remember most is the heavy ochre make-up the performers had to wear.
 I was excused the make-up for some reason; maybe mine was such a long shot that it was not deemed necessary.
 If you blink you miss me!
 However, June Malo, the Henderson Twins, Peggy Dell, Bruce Trent and Freddie Schweitzer had this heavy ochre make-up plastered on them.
 Plastered is the only word!
 Having toured with them for over 12-months and used to seeing them in stage make-up they looked very strange.
 Mr Hylton was excused also.
 He was always Mr Hylton to me.
 He called me "Morine", (the American pronunciation, and was a kind man who made such a difference to my career.
 He always wore those two-tone shoes that were so popular at the time.
 It is wonderful to see him so trim and dapper in the tape, which Simon Vaughan has sent me."Potter first appeared professionally with Jimmy O'Dea in pantomime and appeared frequently on television and in cabaret.
 She played the role of Dante Riordan in Joseph Strick's film, A Portrait of the Artist as a Young Man (1977).

+In the 1970s, Potter appeared alongside puppets in adverts for Jacob's Mikado, Kimberley and Coconut Cream biscuits, with the line "Someone you love would love some mum".